The Dental Industry Is Bouncing Back

 blue bar chart showing economic recovery post-COVID

-Note: The dip for the week ending May 31 was as a result of the Memorial Day weekend.
+Note: The dip for the week ending May 31 was a result of the Memorial Day weekend.

 The initial dental production increases were due mainly to orthodontic, implant and other, more involved procedures.
 That was expected because there seems to have been pent-up demand due to the crisis closures.
 The good news I’m seeing now is that preventative, diagnostic and restorative visits are starting to come back.